fltk-rs/fltk-book/src/Styling.md

 ![image](https://user-images.githubusercontent.com/37966791/145727821-5923fcd4-3a57-4a15-b36f-574b3e5321ea.png)

 ### Custom Drawing
 FLTK also offers drawing primitives which makes giving a widget a custom appearance quite easy.
 This is done using the draw() method which takes a closure.
-Obviously there is a draw2() method where the closure also refers to the widget itself.
 Lets draw our own button, even though FLTK offers a ShadowFrame FrameType, let's create our own:
 ```rust
 use fltk::{prelude::*, enums::*, *};